Puya: Unearthly Delights in the Garden

 These plants can be grown from seeds as well as the off-shoots or "pups" which form at the base.
 It takes 6-8 years before flower formation.
 Although drought-tolerant, these plants can handle ample water if the soil drains well.
 They can grow both in containers or planted directly in the ground; however, I've found greater success in the garden bed.
 If using a pot, a cactus soil w/ a blend of sand is best.
 Resistant to most pests and diseases, it is possible to see some scale or mealy bug now and then.
-The best approach is to respond early by scraping off the scale from the undersides of leaves w/ a fingernail and treating the mealy bug w/ a Q-tip dipped in rubbing (isopropyl) alcohol.
-Flower spikes form every 4-5 years.
+The best approach is to respond early by scraping off the scale from the undersides of leaves w/ a fingernail and treating the mealy bug w/ a Q-tip dipped in rubbing alcohol.
 An annual application of a slow release organic fertilizer like calcium-rich bone meal or a pellet-form like Osmocote is the most you'll need.

 When handling thorny plants like puya, protective gloves are essential:

 In my own garden where this plant existed when we moved in over 25 years ago, it co-exists with bearded irises and succulents.
 I'd love to divide it but don't dare in its tight space.
 Moving this plant is serious business because of its razored edge barbs.
 I'd suggest heavy cordura nylon gaiters and gauntlet gardening gloves.
 Snake Armour hunting overalls would be good too if working with a large plant!